phetsims/phet-info/checklists/code_review_checklist.md

 ## **Coding Conventions**

 - [ ] Is the code formatted according to PhET conventions?
 See [phet-idea-code-style.xml](https://github.com/phetsims/phet-info/blob/master/ide/idea/phet-idea-codestyle.xml) for IntelliJ IDEA code style.
-- [ ] Are copyright headers present and up to date?
-Run `grunt update-copyright-dates`.
 - [ ] Names (types, variables, properties, functions,...) should be sufficiently descriptive and specific, and should avoid non-standard abbreviations.
 For example:

   ```js